Surfer12/cis240/Lecture-1/lect-1-v2.md

+## Representing Information with Voltage
+### Notes from Professor's In-class Lecture
-A wire in a computer system serves as the fundamental conduit for transmitting information.
+"A wire in a computer system serves as the fundamental conduit for transmitting information.
 This information is encoded in binary form, using two distinct voltage levels.
-Traditionally, these levels have been 0 volts (0v) and 5 volts (5v).
-However, advancements in technology have led to the adoption of lower voltages in modern systems to enhance energy efficiency and reduce heat generation.
-For instance, some systems might use 3.3v, 1.8v, or even lower voltages to represent the 'high' state.
+Traditionally, these levels have been 0 volts (0v) and 5 volts (5v)."

 The interpretation of these voltage levels as logical states is crucial for digital computation.
 Let's break down the common interpretation: